enaml-ops/haproxy-plugin/README.md

 HAPROXY Enaml Plugin for OMG
-## this plugin provides support for multiple certs and configuration of trusted
-## domains/cidr ranges. this is useful when trying to employ a L shaped network
-## topology in front of PCF.
+## This enaml plugin provides support in the HAProxy release for multiple certs and configuration of trusted domains/cidr ranges, which the HAProxy in PCF Elastic Runtime does not provide by default.
+These features useful when trying to employ a L-shaped network topology (private-only system access vs. public access to apps) in front of PCF and you would like to add SSL certificates on a per-app basis, rather than one wildcard cert for the whole domain.

 ### Plugin setup
 ```